jflheureux/jflh-website/_posts/2017-01-23-sitecore-instance-manager-export-hangs-while-assembling-zip-package.md

 ## Solution

-The solution for me was to specify `C:\inetpub\wwwroot\` as the export folder.
+The solution is to specify the SIM Tool "Instances Root Folder" or one of its subfolder as the export folder.
+For me, it is `C:\inetpub\wwwroot\`.
 It works because the SIM Tool is already granted full access to this folder at installation time.